Ahmed-alkharusi/-Schrodinger-Equation-Solver-2D/README.md

 ### The diamond potential
 ![alt text](https://github.com/Ahmed-alkharusi/Schrodinger-Equation-Solver/blob/master/example3.PNG?raw=true)

-Also, the app can be used to study the scars in the wavefunction.
-These are some examples:
+### Also, the app can be used to study the scars in the wavefunction.
+This is an example,
 ![alt text](https://github.com/Ahmed-alkharusi/Schrodinger-Equation-Solver/blob/master/example4.PNG?raw=true)

 ## For more examples, see